-- 4.14 No new allocations are being proposed through the Main Modifications, with the reality being that they propose a reduction in capacity as well as the deletion of some allocations in the south of the District where there are existing congestion and air quality issues.
-The proposed changes to the allocations do not result in a significant change to the overall level of growth or the spatial strategy for delivering this growth during the plan period. - 4.15 Further traffic and air quality modelling has been undertaken following the Inspector's post-hearing advice and this has informed the Council's adopted interim Air Pollution Mitigation Strategy.
+- 4.15 No new allocations are being proposed through the Main Modifications.
+Consequently, the Main Modifications do not result in a significant change to the overall level of growth or the spatial strategy for delivering this growth during the plan period. - 4.16 Further traffic and air quality modelling was undertaken following the then Inspector's post-hearing advice in August 2019 and this informed the development of the Council's adopted interim Air Pollution Mitigation Strategy.
 The Strategy sets out the actual measures that the Council will implement during the lifetime of the Plan.
 These measures range from those which will help to limit the increase in the level of traffic using roads through the Epping Forest SAC and significantly increase the uptake of electric vehicles through to the implementation of a 'Clean Air Zone' should the future monitoring demonstrate this is necessary.
 The Air Pollution Mitigation Strategy also includes targets that will need to be achieved by 2033 together with a Monitoring Framework.